 a.
-How your work can be registered?
+How can your work be registered?

 b.
-How copyright is related to cinematographic films?, and
+How is copyright related to cinematographic films? and

 c.
-How the creators are being benefited ?
+How do the creators benefit?

 Registration of copyright: India, UK, and USA

 Why is Copyright registration necessary?

-Key elements of Copyright registration
+Key elements of Copyright Registration

 - The original author or the authorized person can reproduce or reuse his work under the copyright law.